AynAws/RPS-hot/README.md

 # WIN
-Gain a W/L ratio of 4 to win.
+Obtain a W/L ratio of 4 to win.

 # LOSE
-Gain a W/L ratio of 0.25 to lose.
+Obtain a W/L ratio of 0.25 to lose.